Kévin Fortuné: Tractor

 On 22 August 2019, Fortuné joined Tractor S.C. after an undisclosed fee was agreed between Troyes AC and the Iranian club.

 Media reports indicate that there was a high transfer fee involved and considering Fortuné’s annual income the deal was unprecedented in Iranian football and Fortuné becomes one of the highest earning players in the Persian Gulf Pro League.

 Auxerre

 In May 2020, after being released by Tractor, Fortuné agreed a two-year contract with AJ Auxerre.

 Orléans

 On 22 June 2022, Fortuné moved to Orléans.

+Villefranche

+On 31 July 2024, Fortuné signed with Villefranche.

 International career

-He made his debut for the Martinique national football team in a 1–0 2019–20 CONCACAF Nations League qualifying win over Puerto Rico on 13 October 2018.
+He made his debut for the Martinique football team in a 1–0 2019–20 CONCACAF Nations League qualifying win over Puerto Rico on 13 October 2018.
 On 7 June 2019, he was named to Martinique's squad for the 2019 CONCACAF Gold Cup.

 On 18 July 2021, Fortuné scored the 1,000th CONCACAF Gold Cup goal against Haiti in a 2–1 loss in the 2021 CONCACAF Gold Cup competition.